baymac/fun-hacks/Git/README.md

 ```
 which will evict the commits from the branch and from the index, but leave the working tree around.

-#### To save the commits on a new branch name before removing current branch commit(s)
+#### To save the commits on a new branch name before performing git reset

 ```
 git branch newbranchname
-git reset ...
 ```

 ### Git Difference